- Members of the American Folklore Society receive four issues each year.

 - The full text of issues of the Journal from Volume 114 (2001) to the present is available online through Project MUSE.
 AFS members can login for complimentary access to JAF available through Project MUSE as a benefit of membership.

-- Those with access to a university library should have access to the full text of back issues of the Journal from 1888 to the present through the JSTOR.
+- Those with access to a university library should have access through the JSTOR to the full text of back issues of the Journal from 1888 to five years ago.
 AFS members can login for free access to JSTOR’s folklore journals as a member benefit.
 This program provides access to back issues of JAF along with these other journals in our field: Folklore, the Journal of Folklore Research and its predecessor the Journal of the Folklore Institute, and Western Folklore and its predecessor the California Folklore Quarterly.

 - Full text from recent Journal issues is also available in thirteen other databases to which many public libraries subscribe.

 The contents of JAF from 1888 through 1987 are indexed by author, subject, and title in The Centennial Index: One Hundred Years of the Journal of American Folklore published as JAF 101:402 in 1988.
 This index was extended by seven more years in the 1988-1994 Supplement to The Centennial Index, published as JAF 107:426 in 1994.
 PDFs of the Centennial Index and the 1988-1994 Supplement are openly available in the AFS collection in the Indiana University ScholarWorks repository.